Shari Rose Austin -- Louisville, Ky.

-Due to COVID-19, the family will not receive guest at the residence; however, condolences may be expressed via telephone to her mother, Ms. Gussie Austin, at 803-347-3979 or Simmons Funeral Home and Crematory of Orangeburg.
+Due to COVID-19, the family will receive limited guests at the residence; however, condolences may be expressed via telephone to her mother, Ms. Gussie Austin, at 803-347-3979, or Simmons Funeral Home and Crematory of Orangeburg.

 Please adhere to all COVID-19 precautions.